PmagPy/RockmagPy-notebooks/_sources/book/background/anisotropy.md

   <img src="https://raw.githubusercontent.com/PmagPy/RockmagPy-notebooks/main/book/images/Jelinek_15_method.png" alt="15 position scheme of anisotropy measurement" width="600">
 </figure>

 It is also possible to adopt a 9-position experimental approach.
-In this case, follow positions 1,2,3, 6,7,8, 11,12,13 of the Jelinek 15 position scheme for the anisotropy experiments.
+In this case, follow positions 1,2,3, 6,7,8, 11,12,13 of the Jelínek 15 position scheme for the anisotropy experiments.

 The 15-position design matrix is given by:
 $